 System of government

 Since the end of martial law in 1987, Taiwan has transformed itself into a vibrant democracy.
-The first democratic elections for the Legislative Yuan (legislature) were held in 1992, with democratic elections for the Presidency following in 1996.
+The first democratic elections for the Legislative Yuan (parliament) were held in 1992, with democratic elections for the Presidency following in 1996.
+Presidents and members of the Legislative Yuan are elected for terms of four years; presidents are limited to a maximum of two terms.
 The central government consists of the Office of the President and five branches – the Executive Yuan, Legislative Yuan, Judicial Yuan, Examination Yuan and Control Yuan.
 The President, as Head of State, has command of the armed forces and the authority to promulgate laws under the Constitution of the Republic of China.

 The Executive Yuan, Taiwan's Cabinet, is the main policymaking arm of government, and consists of the Premier, Vice Premier, Ministry and Commission Chairs, and Ministers without Portfolio.
 Its members are presidential appointees rather than elected representatives.
-Currently, there are nine ministries and 24 other agencies under the Executive Yuan.
+Currently, there are 12 ministries and 20 other agencies under the Executive Yuan.

 The Legislative Yuan is Taiwan's law-making body, or parliament.
-It comprises 113 legislators, elected to four-year terms from a mixture of single-member electorates and proportional representation seats.
+It comprises 113 legislators from a mixture of single-member electorates and proportional representation seats.
 In addition to making laws, the Legislative Yuan's functions include questioning government officials and ministers on policies; reviewing budgetary bills and audit reports, and confirming presidential nominations to top government posts.
 It also has the power to impeach the president or vice president.

 There are two main political parties in Taiwan.
 The modern Kuomintang (KMT) evolved from the former military government Nationalist Party.
 The KMT's support base is in northern Taiwan, where the Nationalist government and its supporters from the mainland established their new capital, Taipei.
 The KMT generally supports a conservative free-market agenda, although it maintains support for some state intervention in important sectors of the economy through a number of large state-owned enterprises that had been established under its leadership.

-Most governments recognise the PRC as the sole legal government of China and do not recognise Taiwan.
+Most governments and the United Nations recognise the PRC as the sole legal government of China.
 Currently 22 states recognise Taiwan as the Republic of China (ROC): Belize, Burkina Faso, Dominican Republic, El Salvador, Guatemala, Haiti, Holy See, Honduras, Kiribati, Marshall Islands, Nauru, Nicaragua, Palau, Panama, Paraguay, Sao Tome and Principe, Solomon Islands, St Lucia, St Kitts and Nevis, St Vincent and the Grenadines, Swaziland and Tuvalu.

-Taiwan maintains extensive unofficial ties with countries that do not recognise it, focusing on trade, investment, culture and cooperation in non-political areas.
+Taiwan maintains extensive unofficial ties with countries that do not recognise the Republic of China, focusing on trade, investment, culture and cooperation in non-political areas.
 Taiwan has more than 100 representative offices in over 70 countries, including four offices in Australia (Canberra, Brisbane, Melbourne and Sydney), which have the title "Taipei Economic and Cultural Office" (TECO).

 Since 1971, when the PRC replaced the ROC in the United Nations, Taiwan has not been a member of any UN bodies, for which statehood is a requirement.
 Since 2009, Taiwan has been invited to attend the World Health Assembly as an observer.